contentful/widget-sdk/README.md

    and probably doesn't work with CORS, which is why we recommend a `joistio.com` domain.

+3. If you're using, for example, `app.joistio.com:3001` to access the app, then lazy-loaded chunks from webpack will fail to load unless your configuration's `assetUrl` is set to `https://app.joistio.com:3001/`.
+You can modify, for example, the `config/dev-on-staging.json` to suit.

-3. Run the server with the cert/key file specified.
+4. Run the server with the cert/key file specified.
 You can launch the dev server and set the `HTTPS_KEY_FILE` and `HTTPS_CERT_FILE` environment variables to launch as an HTTPS (rather than HTTP) server.
 For example: